sahilwep/DSA-Workspace/GFG_Complete_A_Z/04_Bit_Magic/00_Questions.md

 4. Check if Kth bits is set or not? : must visit
 5. Count set bits: must visit
 6. Power of Two: must visit
+7. Find the only odd occurring number: Must visit